wesnermichel/Imagine-Catalog-Users/README.md

 ### MVP Goals

 <ul>
-  <li>As a player, I want my catalogue to allow someone to pick an item and learn more about it </li>
+  <li> I want my catalogue to allow someone to pick an item and learn more about it </li>
-  <li>As a player, I want my catalogue to allow someone to share the link to their favorite social network</li>
+  <li> I want my catalogue to allow someone to share the link to their favorite social network</li>
-  <li>As a player, I want my catalogue to allow someone to share the link to their favorite social network</li>
+  <li> I want my catalogue to allow someone to share the link to their favorite social network</li>
-  <li>As a player, I want my catalogue to allow someone to share the link to their favorite social network</li>
+  <li> I want my catalogue to allow someone to share the link to their favorite social network</li>
-  <li>As a player, I want my catalogue to allow someone to share the link to their favorite social network</li>
+  <li> I want my catalogue to allow someone to share the link to their favorite social network</li>

 ### Stretch Goals
 <ul>